IshanJakkulwar/FeatureExtraction/README.md

 This project investigates whether **osteoporosis produces detectable radiographic texture changes** in **trabecular-rich spine bone** but not in **cortical-rich knee bone**.
 Rather than comparing model accuracies, this study uses a pretrained convolutional neural network (**EfficientNet-B0**) solely as a **feature extractor** to test a **biological hypothesis** about bone microarchitecture.

-The project is designed to align with **Journal of Emerging Investigators (JEI)** guidelines for hypothesis-driven research, using computational tools to answer a **scientific question** rather than optimize a machine learning model.
+The project is designed to align with **Journal of Emerging Investigators (JEI)** guidelines for hypothesis-driven research, using computational tools to answer a **scientific question** rather than optimise a machine learning model.

 ---